 In this review is «Black Belt» version, the most common, which was produced from 1949 to 1963 the most common.

 Optical design of this version is 4 elements in 3 groups (Tessar type).

 Ernst Leitz GmbH Wetzlar Elmar f=9cm 1:4 Specs

 Filter Ø (mm.): 33

 Elmar f=9cm 1:4 Handling and Mechanics

 The lens is compact, especially unusual to see such a small diameter lenses and frames.
-As soon as it took in hand, immediately it appreciated the constructive and good ergonomics, and it became clear why so many photographers has fanatic love of the Leica brand.
+As soon as it took in hand, immediately it appreciated the constructive and good ergonomics, and it became clear why so many photographers have fanatic love of the Leica brand.
 The designers did a good job on the design, I too can say, fell in love with this design.

 The lens is assembled in a metal frame gray-silver color.
 Lens length 86mm.
 A diameter of the filter is 33mm.
 Here such interesting proportions.

 In the middle of the barrel is the focusing ring.
 It is made of metal, not rubberized and has solid small incisions in order to make it convenient to rotate it.
 It is rotated by 270 degrees.

 View at MFD